-Medical marijuana laws in Portland, Oregon are the same as the medical marijuana laws statewide.
+The laws in Portland, Oregon are the same as the medicinal cannabis laws statewide.
 The Oregon Health Authority is in charge of the state’s medical marijuana program and runs the application process for the Oregon Medical Marijuana Program (OMPP).

 Medical cannabis patients and caregivers in Oregon can possess up to six marijuana plants, 18 seedlings, and 24 ounces of usable cannabis.
 According to the OMPP, each patient or caregiver can be in the possession of 4.5 to 7.5 pounds of cannabis, but not all of that will be usable.

 An individual must have a qualifying medical condition to apply for the OMPP.
 These qualifying medical conditions for Oregon medical marijuana include: